Jfortin1/Statistics_for_genomics/2015/Lab6/README.md

 samtools view -b myfile.sam -o myfile.bam
 ```
 - For homework 3, you were asked to compute the coverage for each chromosome.
 The coverate can be calculated by counting how many reads you have for each chromosome, multiply by the length of the reads (36) and divide by the length of the chromosome.
 There are many ways to do that by either using the command line or R. First, let me introduce some useful commands in Unix.
 - `cut` is a command line utility very useful to access columns in a text file.
-For instance, consider the following file containing three columns and 7 lines:
+For instance, consider the following file `example.txt` containing three columns and 7 lines:
 ```
 chr1	123123	123124
 chr2	12323	123123